Tax benefits on a joint home loan can be availed by all the joint owners, provided certain conditions are met. Let’s take a look.

 - You must be a co-owner in the property– To be able to claim tax benefits for a home loan, you must be an owner in the property.
 Many a time, a loan is taken jointly, but the borrower is not an owner as per the property documents.
 In such a case you may not be able to claim tax benefits.

 - You must be a co-borrower for the loan –Besides being an owner, you must also be an applicant as per the loan documents.
 Owners who are not borrowers and do not contribute to the EMI shall be devoid of the tax benefits.

-- The construction of the property must be complete – Tax benefits on a house property can only be claimed starting the financial year in which construction of the property is complete.
-Tax benefits are not available for an under construction property.
-However, any expenses prior to completion are claimed in five equal instalments starting the year in which construction is complete.
+- The construction of the property must be complete – Tax benefits on a house property can only be claimed, starting the financial year in which construction of the property is complete.
+Tax benefits are not available for an under-construction property.
+However, any expenses prior to completion are claimed in five equal installments starting the year in which construction is complete.

 - Each co-owner, can claim a deduction of maximum Rs 1,50,000 towards repayment of principal under section 80C.
 This is within the overall limit of Rs 1,50,000 of Section 80C.